gcc-mirror/gcc/gcc/config/stormy16/stormy16.md

   "mul"
   [(set_attr "psw_operand" "nop")])

-;; Unsigned multiplication producing 64 bit results from 32 bit inputs ; The constraint on operand 0 is 't' because it is actually two regs ; long, and both regs must match the constraint.
+;; Unsigned multiplication producing 64-bit results from 32-bit inputs
+; The constraint on operand 0 is 't' because it is actually two regs ; long, and both regs must match the constraint.
 (define_insn "umulhisi3"